 Round Towers GFC was formed in 1932 under a tree in Hyde Park and was called “Round Towers - St. Bridgets”.
 The founder members of the Club were natives of Kildare and, initially, membership of the Club was restricted to emigrants from Kildare.
-Membership was quickly opened up to emigrants from all Counties in Ireland and due to the hard work of out Minor Club, we have produced some extremely talented home grown footballers who have represented the Club and the London County teams with great distinction.
+Membership was quickly opened up to emigrants from all Counties in Ireland and due to the hard work of our Minor Club, we have produced some extremely talented home grown footballers who have represented the Club and the London County teams with great distinction.

 A Fixture in London

 Since our formation we have been staunch supporters of the London County Board, both in terms of providing players for county teams and officers to serve on the board.
 Currently John Molloy is the Secretary of the London County Board and current Towers’ committee member.
-Dermot O’Brien has served as the County Chairman from 1977 to 1979, he has also serced the Board as Gaelic Officer, Treasurer of the Sports and Social Club and in recent years London’s Central Council Delegate.
-In His long and distinguished GAA career he has also been Chairman of the Provincial Council of Britain.
-In recent times Colm Heaney, Shane O'Sullivan, Timmy O'Donovan, Garry McGovern, Davie Roughan, Gus O'Brien, Paddy Connolly, Ollie Fitzgerald, James Kenihan, Brendan Egan, Michael Murtagh, Paul O’Donohue, Daniel Davey, Gerry Flanagan, Declan Egan, Niall Egan and Darren Horan have represented London with great distinction in the last couple of years.
-Other great Towers players to have represented their London in the past include Dave Claffey, Pat Guinan, Kevin McGuire, Tom Walshe, Brian Greenaway, Brian Devlin, Mickey Collins and John Lacey.
+Dermot O’Brien (RIP) served as the County Chairman from 1977 to 1979 and he also served the Board as Gaelic Officer, Treasurer of the Sports and Social Club and London’s Central Council Delegate.
+He had also been Chairman of the Provincial Council of Britain.
+Since 2023, Charlie Evans has served as London county board PRO.

-Football Championship - 1933, 1940, 1964, 1962
+Senior Football Championship - 1933, 1940, 1964, 1965, 1982

 Intermediate Football Championship - 2011